How to read your Payslip from the Dutch employer (English version)?

 Assuming that you and you were grabbed the job, are done with the required paperwork, have already put in the functional working hours, and your well-deserved euros have arrived in your Dutch bank account.
 Now, it is time to check your Dutch payslip for those other decent advantages including pension, vacation time, and many other secondary benefits.

-At this juncture, Dhi ADT, renowned for its exceptional payroll services and employer-of-record (EOR) solutions, steps in to ensure a smooth experience.
+At this juncture, Dhi ADT, renowned for its exceptional payroll services and employer of record solutions, steps in to ensure a smooth experience.
 We specialize in helping you navigate through not just the basic salary but also those additional perks that make a significant difference.

 Here is a sample payslip!
 Let us now go through the explanations.